WLAN-Pi/developers/git_and_github/squash.md

 # Squash and Merge

-The default action for maintainers on Pull Requests (PRs) should be to "Squash and Merge".
+The default action for maintainers on Pull Requests (PRs) should be to "Squash and Merge" unless you want to preserve the git commits in the PR.

 ![image](https://user-images.githubusercontent.com/13954434/147787801-ff71b529-2453-481e-ba86-901ba7775f22.png)

-Please clean up any commit messages that are not relevant or meaningful.
+But, please do clean up any commit messages that are not relevant or meaningful.

 ## Resources